 Police identify woman killed in south St. Louis accident

-ST. LOUIS – St. Louis police are still searching for a driving who ran away from the scene of an accident that claimed the life of a 68-year-old woman.
+ST. LOUIS – St. Louis police are still searching for a driver who ran away from the scene of an accident that claimed the life of a 68-year-old woman.

 According to a police spokesperson, the accident occurred Friday, June 8 at the intersection of Meramec Street and S. Compton Avenue around 2:30 p.m.